bbepis/XUnity.AutoTranslator/README.md

 UseStaticTranslations=True       ;Indicates whether or not to use translations from the included static translation cache OverrideFont=                    ;Overrides the fonts used for texts when updating text components.
 NOTE: Only works for UGUI

+[Http]
+UserAgent=                       ;Override the user agent used by APIs requiring a user agent

 [GoogleLegitimate]
 GoogleAPIKey=                    ;OPTIONAL, needed if GoogleTranslateLegitimate is configured